 Transfers between member accounts that consist only of funds may be made with only the approval of the sending member.
-In other words, anyone with a funded NearlyFreeSpeech.NET membership can transfer funds to any other member's account simply by knowing the recipient's account number.
+In other words, anyone with a funded NearlyFreeSpeech.NET membership can transfer funds to any other member's account if (and only if) they know the recipient's account number.

 This means that the following conditions (and only these conditions) can be resolved by anyone: